rewulff/rpisurv/README.md

+This is a fork of.
+ATM there are no changes.

 # Rpisurv 3 - Raspberry Pi surveillance
 Join the community on https://community.rpisurv.net (Please use this place for support questions instead of github issues).<br/>
 Bug tracking https://github.com/SvenVD/rpisurv/issues.<br/>